hellof2e/quark-design/packages/quark/src/badge/doc-react.en-US.md

 When new content or pending information is available, a red dot, number or desc show on the top-right.

+ps: Since the minimum font size of the browser is 12px, there is a slight error in the height displayed in the demo.

 ### Install

 ```tsx